-- (3) Below are examples of when multiple-use subclassification is appropriate: - (a) [Residence/home business]; - (b) [Retail store/residence]; - (c) [Excess manufacturing facility land that is actually farmed]; - (d) [Privately owned residence in a mobile home park]; - (e) Properties used in the commercial production of farm products and nursery stock but which also have uses not within the definition of "agriculture" otherwise provided by law.
-As used in the rules, "commercial production of farm products and nursery stock" means the production is consistent with a farm operating for profit for federal income tax purposes.
-Examples requiring a split subclassification of agricultural property would include portions of a farm that generate regular annual income (as opposed to sporadic and de minimis income) from regular rental of space set aside for parking or camping, or portions of a horse farm devoted to uses such as a shop engaged in the retail sale of tack.
-Boarding of animals integral to breeding, raising and development of horses and other livestock at the property is not considered a commercial use for purposes of these rules; - Portions of farms with commercial activities unrelated to production of farm products or livestock, except commercial "agriculture" as defined by law. activities constituting Improvements and structures on, and land that is part of, a farm engaged in the commercial production of farm products or nursery stock that are used for "agriculture" may be classified as farm property, provided the land improvement or structure in question is used for one or more of the following: (1) recreational or educational activities; (2) retail sales of products produced on the farm, but only if a majority of the products sold are produced on the farm; or (3) entertainment activities conducted in conjunction with, but secondary to, the commercial production of farm products or nursery stock.
-Commercial subclassification of those portions of a farm used for events unrelated to agriculture shall be limited to the actual land and structures dedicated to the unrelated uses....

-Prior to the hearing, the Assessor conceded that the changes in the statute and rule left little doubt that the market qualified for farm classification for tax years 2018 and 2019.
-Likewise, after hearing the proof of the appellant, the Assessor agreed that the education structure (cottage) also should be classified as farm for tax years 2018 and 2019.
+- (3) Below are examples of when multiple-use subclassification is appropriate: - (a) esidence home business - (b) etail store residence - (c) xcess manufacturing facility land that is actually farmed - (d) rivately owned residence in a mobile home park - (e) roperties used in the commercial production of farm products and nursery stock but which also have uses not within the definition of "agriculture" otherwise provided by law.
+As used in the rules, "commercial production of farm products and nursery stock" means the production is consistent with a farm operating for profit for federal income tax purposes. xamples requiring a split subclassification of agricultural property would include portions of a farm that generate regular annual income (as opposed to sporadic and de minimis income) from regular rental of space set aside for parking or camping, or portions of a horse farm devoted to uses such as a shop engaged in the retail sale of tack.
+Boarding of animals integral to breeding, raising and development of horses and other livestock at the property is not considered a commercial use for purposes of these rules - ortions of farms with commercial activities unrelated to production of farm products or livestock, except commercial "agriculture" as defined by law. activities constituting Improvements and structures on, and land that is part of, a farm engaged in the commercial production of farm products or nursery stock that are used for "agriculture" may be classified as farm property, provided the land improvement or structure in question is used for one or more of the following: (1) recreational or educational activities (2) retail sales of products produced on the farm, but only if a ma ority of the products sold are produced on the farm or (3) entertainment activities conducted in con unction with, but secondary to, the commercial production of farm products or nursery stock.
+Commercial subclassification of those portions of a farm used for events unrelated to agriculture shall be limited to the actual land and structures dedicated to the unrelated uses rior to the hearing, the Assessor conceded that the changes in the statute and rule left little doubt that the market qualified for farm classification for tax years 201 and 2019.
+Likewise, after hearing the proof of the appellant, the Assessor agreed that the education structure (cottage) also should be classified as farm for tax years 201 and 2019.